Director: Frank Henenlotter

 The movie’s formless antagonist is more than just a a mindless killer, however.
 In spite of the fact that he is little more than a savage blob with two claws and a vaguely human face, there seems to be something vastly more psychological at play.
 The creature loathes to be seen by anybody, and as a result hates to see his only human contact with anyone else, a fact that proves detrimental to poor Duane’s sex life and breezy new love interest Sharon (Susan Smith).
 So possessive is the critter in the basket that he is prone to fits of unabashed rage, and you sense that his telepathy has a little more reach than first anticipated, and considerably more malevolence.

-It is these personal issues – at least in part – that see a carefully plotted act of vengeance descend into something rather more tenuous, and when resident thief O’Donovan stumbles upon our grotesque quasi-resident, his subsequent slicing arises suspicion, leading our increasingly neglected and jealous monster to flee the proverbial nest in search of a little sexual experimentation of his own, a decision which results in one of the most startlingly indecorous finales you are ever likely to witness.
+It is these personal issues – at least in part – that see a carefully plotted act of vengeance descend into something rather more tenuous, and when resident thief O’Donovan stumbles upon our grotesque quasi-resident, his subsequent slicing arises suspicion, leading our increasingly neglected and jealous monster to flee the proverbial nest in search of a little sexual experimentation, a decision which results in one of the most startlingly indecorous finales you are ever likely to witness.

 After being confronted by a bluntly vengeful Duane, the ironically named Dr. Cutter turns nasty, belittling the ‘freak’ she had once operated on and dismissing his threats as those of a harmless little weirdo.
 But wherever Duane goes, his mysterious little basket goes, and the unfortunate quack soon has her face shoved into a drawer full of the very scalpels she once so glibly wielded.